 The curves of the chair and the warm wood material added a softness to the room.
 I bought this bentwood chair at an estate sale (using estatesales.net) for $30 and knew it would be perfect in Evelyn’s bedroom.

-The first four staples were placed at the top, bottom, left, and right of the chair.
+To keep the fabric taut, I placed the first four stables at the top, bottom, left, and right of the cushion.

 Cut the excess fabric from the bottom of the cushion and reattached it to the bentwood chair frame.